Is your website mobile optimised or just mobile-friendly?

 Ideally, your website’s load time for both desktop and mobile will be under 1 second, but under 3 seconds is still acceptable.

 If your website is slow to load, you risk time-poor users clicking off and your bounce rate increasing.
 Something that will be a red flag for Google.

-Make sure your website doesn’t suffer from a decline in traffic or penalising from Google.
-Discover how to optimise your design and content for mobile with a detailed website audit and get ready for the roll out.
+Make sure your website doesn’t suffer from a decline in traffic or penalisation from Google.
+Discover how to optimise your design and content for mobile with a detailed website audit and get ready for the roll out in July 2022.